Liaoliaoliaole/LOG-core/README.md

 This repository related to Morfeas core where is a sub-project of the Morfeas Project.

 ### The name "Morfeas"
-Morfeas is the Latinisation of of the Greek word "Μορφέας" which translate as: Him that can give or change form (or shape).
-The name "Morfeas" describe the design [Philosophy](#design-philosophy) of the project, Many small building blocks that change the form of the information from one protocol to the other.
+Morfeas is the Latinisation of of the Greek word "Μορφέας" which translate as:
+Him that can give or change form (or shape).
+The name "Morfeas" describe the design [Philosophy](#design-philosophy) of the project, Many small building blocks that change the form of the information from one protocol to other(s).

 ### Project Description
 The Morfeas project was initially start as an implementation of a software gateway solution system (currently named Morfeas-Proto) that provide (and translate) measurements data from some proprietary devices (SDAQ family) with CANbus compatible interface (SDAQnet) to OPC-UA protocol (Open62541 based).

 As the Morfeas project developed additional support added for other devices (MDAQ, IO-BOX, MTI) with different interfaces (ModBus-TCP, USB).

 Furthermore, a web interface sub-project added to the Morfeas project under the name "Morfeas-web".
 Thisof, provide a layman friendly configuration interface for the gateway, the OPC-UA server's Nodeset and the connected devices.
 ### Design Philosophy
 The Morfeas-core project designed as a micro-component with supervision system.
 This means that all the components called from a supervisor programs, runs as daemon type processes, and they communicating using messages established from the **Morfeas IPC protocol** that passing through **PIPEs**.
 All the project's components are written in **ANSI C**.
 #### The Morfeas-core components:
 * **Morfeas**: The supervisor.
 * **Morfeas_opc_ua**: OPC-UA server
 * Driver/Handler for each supported interface:
   * **Morfeas_SDAQ_if**: SDAQ_net handler
   * **Morfeas_MDAQ_if**: ModBus-TCP handler for MDAQs